|Nutrition Facts (per serving)|

-- Combine the water, salt and sugar in a large bowl.
+Combine water, salt, and sugar in a large bowl.
 Stir to dissolve.

-- Add the remaining ingredients, along with the ice, and stir so that the liquid is fully chilled.
+Add remaining ingredients, along with ice, and stir so that liquid is fully chilled.

-- Pour the brine into a heavy gallon zipper bag, then add the fish, squeeze excess air out of the bag and seal it.
+Pour brine into a heavy gallon zipper bag.
+Add fish, squeeze excess air out of bag, and seal it.
 You can use another type of container as long as it has a lid.

-- Refrigerate overnight, and take it out of the fridge about half an hour before you're ready to cook fish.
+Refrigerate overnight, and take it out of fridge about half an hour before you're ready to cook fish.
 Rinse with cold water and proceed with recipe as directed.

 - This recipe makes about 6 cups of brine (after adding the ice), which is enough to brine about 2 pounds of fish.
 You can use any shape or size of container but stay away from aluminum, since vinegar can react with aluminum and give the brine a metallic taste.